Arriba en la Cordillera: Release

-Arriba en la Cordillera was released as single in 1965 on Demon label, the song began to play on radio stations not accustomed to folk music and several copies of the single were sold out in almost all the record stores in Santiago, becoming the label's best-selling disk.
-It also reached No. 1 on the Chilean music charts, and later was included along with other songs of his like "Bandido" or "Los mares vacios" in 1966 album Entre Mar y Cordillera (Between Sea And Mountain Range), an album that was released on Demon label and "which marked the development of nueva canción as an increasingly distinctive musical genre and exposed a wider public to this form of musical expression."
+The song was released as single in 1965 on Demon label, it began to play on radio stations not accustomed to folk music and several copies of the single were sold out in almost all the record stores in Santiago, becoming the label's best-selling disk.
+It also reached No. 1 on the Chilean music charts, and then it was included along with other songs of his such as "Bandido" or "Los mares vacios" in 1966 album Entre Mar y Cordillera (Between Sea And Mountain Range), which was also released on said label and "which marked the development of nueva canción as an increasingly distinctive musical genre and exposed a wider public to this form of musical expression."

 Music video

 The official music video was released in October 1972 under the direction of Hugo Arévalo, who is considered «the father of the video clip in Chile».
-In the video clip, Patricio rides on horseback in Andes Mountains with a group of muleteers that both Manns and Arévalo obtained from the area of Farellones.
+In it, Patricio rides on horseback in Andes Mountains with a group of muleteers that both Manns and Arévalo obtained from the area of Farellones.
 According to the Arévalo words: "He had made this same story, this same section, he only tells his real experience, what he lived".

 Legacy

-Patricio after the success of "Arriba en la Cordillera" was recognized as one of the main figures of neofolklore.
-The song was performed by various bands and singers such as Quilapayun, Inti-Illimani, Mon Laferte or Los Miserables.
+Manns after the success of "Arriba en la Cordillera", he was recognized as one of the main figures of neofolk.
+It was performed by various bands and singers such as Quilapayun, Inti-Illimani, Mon Laferte or Los Miserables.
 Ginette Acevedo achieved great success for his respective version of "Arriba en la Cordillera".
 Antuco declared Manns as an illustrious citizen for this song.
-In 1987, the Chilean band Emociones Clandestinas released the album Abajo en la costanera, with a parody title of the song.
+In 1987, the Chilean rock band Emociones Clandestinas released the album Abajo en la costanera, with a parody title of the song.

-It is considered one of the songs most representative of the Nueva Canción Chilena and one of the most important Chilean popular music of the 20th century as well as other such as "Gracias a la vida" by Violeta Parra or "Te recuerdo amanda" by Victor Jara.
+It is considered one of the songs most representative of the Nueva canción chilena and one of the most important Chilean popular music of the 20th century as well as other such as "Gracias a la vida" by Violeta Parra or "Te recuerdo amanda" by Victor Jara.
 In January 2009, it was chosen as the most popular song in the history of Chile at Huaso de Olmué Festival, and as award, Manns received the Golden Guitrapin and 4 million pesos.
-Surpassing other compositions like "Si somos americanos" by Rolando Alarcon, "Te recuerdo amanda" by Víctor Jara, "Volver a los 17" by Violeta Parra and "Viva Chile" by Luis Bahamonde.
+Surpassing other compositions nominated as "Si somos americanos" by Rolando Alarcon, "Te recuerdo amanda" by Víctor Jara, "Volver a los 17" by Violeta Parra and "Viva Chile" by Luis Bahamonde.